jingding-ai/jingding-ai.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
+My name is Jing Ding (丁婧 in Chinese).
 I'm a junior majoring in Data Science at the University of Michigan, currently part of the SLED lab.
 I recently embarked on my research journey, diving into vision-language models and pragmatic generation—how AI can communicate as naturally and effectively as humans.
 Before coming to Michigan, I studied at Huazhong University of Science and Technology.

 Always excited to connect, collaborate, and share ideas—feel free to reach out!